algorithms-in-action/algorithms-in-action.github.io/README.md

 > `npm test -- --coverage`

 It will run tests and generate a [coverage report](https://medium.com/@krishankantsinghal/how-to-read-test-coverage-report-generated-using-jest-c2d1cb70da8b).
 Note that the `coverageThreshold` can be configured in `package.json`.

+### Sync the Repository
+To synchronize the repository at [Gitlab](https://gitlab.eng.unimelb.edu.au/lceddia/aia), simply run `git pull upstream master`.

+### Deploy the Program
+Simply run `npm run deploy`.

+Note that in this repository, `Dev` is the default branch, while `master` is the deployment branch that stores build files.